 What you’ll need

-When verifying your identity on a video call, you’ll be asked to upload photos of your identification documents and show the physical copies to an ID.me Video Chat Agent.
+When verifying your identity on a video call, you must upload and show the following physical documents:

 - Two primary documents or

 - One primary and one secondary document

 For a complete list of eligible primary and secondary documents, visit Primary and secondary identification documents.